hkilter/hkilter-old.github.io/about.md

 permalink: /about/
 ---

-I am currently working on a project (SCOM - Ontological Supply Chain Management Model) which aims to create a dynamic model for tracking and tracing product/service, members, flow and operations of a supply chain with an upper ontology.
+I am currently working on a project, **SCOM** - *Ontological Supply Chain Management Model*,  which aims to create a dynamic model for tracking and tracing product/service, members, flow and operations of a supply chain with an upper ontology.

 It will hopefully let us to track any product/service and to trace its all physical, social or mental components (raw materials, parts, know-how, patents, managerial strategy etc.) efficiently.